ieshaw/ColorNoun/README.md

-# Tridens Capital Github Repo
+# Color Noun Capital Github Crypto Repo

 ## Personnel

 * CEO: Ian
 * COO: Zac

+## Overview
+We believe that the cryptocurrency market is going to grow; thus we maintain index funds.
+We also believe that the cryptocurrency market is inneficient, allowing us to profit.

 ## Repo Organization